kaustubhk24/blog-portfolio/blog/2021-02-27-loops-python-example.md

 slug: /loops-python-example/
 ---
 **Task**
-The provided code stub reads and integer,�n, from STDIN.
+The provided code stub reads and integer, n, from STDIN.
 For all non-negative integers i2.

 **Example**

 n=3

-The list of non-negative integers that are less than n=3��is [0,1,2]�.
+The list of non-negative integers that are less than n=3  is [0,1,2] .
 Print the square of each number on a separate line.

 ```